DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 We cover each of these one-by-one.

+---
 **Remark**: We will assume no dividends q since the equations are neater, until right at the end where we mention the impact of dividends.
+---

 ### Delta ∆ and gamma Γ

-We know that as S increases, calls premiums rise and put premiums fall.
+We know that as $S$ increases, calls premiums rise and put premiums fall.

 ![alt text](assets\IMG69.PNG)